vknow360/CustomWebView/README.md

 - A wide range of tools for working with JavaScript
 - Accepts external links
 - Download files using built-in download method
+- Scroll Changed event and ScrollTo function to scroll to particular position

 ### Reference Links
 1.WebView Docs (<a href="https://developer.android.com/reference/android/webkit/WebView">Click here</a>)<br>